 Recent and future engagements include Petite Messe Solennelle on tour in Germany, France and at the Bregenz Festival, Angelotti/‘Tosca’ for ENO, Puccini’s ‘Edgar’ for New Sussex Opera, the title role in excerpts of ‘Eugene Onegin’ at the Barbican and Die Schöpfung in Kanazawa, Japan.

 In 2015 he sang the Count for Latvian National Opera and concert performances of Marcello/’La Bohème’ which he repeated in 2016, which also saw him singing Escamillo/’Carmen’ for Blackheath Opera, roles at Dorset Opera and the Count at Scottish Opera.
 In 2016 he sang Figaro/’Le Nozze di Figaro’ at the Teatru Manoel in Malta to where he returned last year for Leporello/’Don Giovanni’ last year.
 2017 also saw him sing an acclaimed Arthur in Shadwell Opera’s production of Maxwell Davies’ ‘The Lighthouse’.
-Last year he appeared again at Dorset Opera, singing Colline.
+In 2018 he appeared again at Dorset Opera, singing Colline.

 2019 saw a further return to Valletta for Don Alfonso/’Così fan Tutte’ and his debut at Longborough Opera with Fasolt/’Das Rheingold’; he will return for their full Ring cycle in 2023.